ajaykumar97/react-native-template/website/docs/getting-started.md

 ```

 You can look at all versions, that I have published [here](https://github.com/ajaykumar97/react-native-template/releases).

+## Configure Bundle Ids, App Name and Google Service Files

+If you want to extend the setup further to configure different bundle ids, App Names and Google Service files for **Staging** and **Production** environments, you can follow my [this](https://medium.com/swlh/part-3-configure-bundle-ids-app-name-and-google-service-files-94aed34bbca5) Medium post.

 ## Make your own template
 Enjoying this awesome template feature of `react-native-cli` and want to build your own react-native-template?
 No worries!
 I have written a dedicated post to create your own `react-native-template` based your own project needs.
 You can give it a read [here](https://hackernoon.com/how-to-quickly-create-a-custom-template-in-react-native-4up340g).